 It's important to consider what you'd like your vows to be like before organizing the rest of your ceremony, as the length and format may impact the proceedings.
 You don't have to start writing your vows until about a month out, though.
 By then, most of planning will be complete, which will help you focus on the task.

-Speak to your officiant before writing to decide who will say what, and find out if there's anything you must cover to make it official: For instance, is the celebrant going to ask, "Do you take each other in matrimony?" and thus prompt the ring exchange, or is she expecting you to cue up the major moments?
+Discuss your vision with your officiant before putting pen to paper.
+Not only can the expert provide guidance, but you'll have to coordinate to make sure all the bases are covered.
+For instance, is the celebrant going to ask, "Do you take each other in matrimony?" and thus prompt the ring exchange, or will you cue up the major moments?

-Don't feel the pressure to write something that sounds formal.
-Speak from your heart and describe your emotions.
-Then edit the text so that it stands the test of time—consider whether you will feel moved by these words when you look back on them later.
-"The first step is to excavate your own heart," advises the Rev. Judith Johnson, author of The Wedding Ceremony Planner.
-She recommends sitting quietly with a blank sheet of paper and asking yourself questions such as, "Why have I chosen this person to be my partner?
+.
+She recommends asking yourself questions such as, "Why have I chosen this person to be my partner?
 What do I love most about him or her?"
 Take time to really think about the answers, and translate them into a vow.

 Look for Inspiration

 Remember that your vows are only one part of the ceremony.
-You may start with a bunch of ideas as you brainstorm, but narrow them down to the one (or two) that mean the most to you.
-Practice saying them out loud, and aim for your part to be two minutes or less.
-Decide which parts you would like to read aloud, and what aspects of traditional vows you plan on including.
+You may start with a bunch of ideas as you brainstorm, but you should narrow them down.
+Say them out loud and aim for your part to be no more than a few minutes.